 Our estimates of claims and claim expense reserves are not precise in that, among other matters, they are based on predictions of future developments and estimates of future trends and other variable factors.
 Some, but not all, of our reserves are further subject to the uncertainty inherent in actuarial methodologies and estimates.
-Because a reserve estimate is simply an insurer's estimate at a point in time of its ultimate because there are numerous factors which affect reserves and claims payments but cannot be determined with certainty in advance, our ultimate payments will vary, perhaps materially, from our estimates of reserves.
+Because a reserve estimate is simply an insurer's estimate at a point in time of its ultimate liability, and because there are numerous factors which affect reserves and claims payments that cannot be determined with certainty in advance, our ultimate payments will vary, perhaps materially, from our estimates of reserves.
 If we determine in a subsequent period that adjustments to our previously established reserves are appropriate, such adjustments are recorded in the period in which they are identified.
-During the year ended December 31, 2010, changes to prior year estimated claims reserves increased our net income by \$302.1 million (2009 - \$266.2 million), 2008 - \$196.9 million) excluding the consideration of changes in reinstatement premium, profit commissions, redeemable noncontrolling interest - DaVinciRe and income tax benefit (expense).
+During the year ended December 31, 2011, changes to prior year estimated claims reserves decreased our net loss by \$132.0 million (2010 - increased our net income by \$302.1 million, 2009 - increased our net income by \$266.2 million), excluding the consideration of changes in reinstatement premium, profit commissions, redeemable noncontrolling interest - DaVinciRe, equity in net claims and claim expenses of Top Layer Re and income tax.